Great Barrington Declaration: Authors

-Martin Kulldorff is a professor of medicine and a biostatistician at Harvard University.
-He has defended Sweden's response to the pandemic and, along with Bhattacharya, wrote a Wall Street Journal editorial arguing against testing the young and healthy for SARS-CoV-2.
+Martin Kulldorff was at the time a professor of medicine and a biostatistician at Harvard University.
+He had defended Sweden's response to the pandemic and, along with Bhattacharya, wrote a Wall Street Journal editorial arguing against testing the young and healthy for SARS-CoV-2.
 Kulldorff had previously claimed that people under 50 years old "should live their normal lives unless they have some known risk factor" while "anybody above 60, whether teacher or bus driver or janitor I think should not be working – if those in their 60s can't work from home they should be able to take a sabbatical (supported by social security) for three, four or whatever months it takes before there is immunity in the community that will protect everybody."
 He did not provide a detailed explanation about what people between these ages should do.
 While Gupta has said in a promotional video that less vulnerable people should be allowed "to get out there and get infected and build up herd immunity", Kulldorff cautioned against deliberately seeking out infection; he said that "everybody should wash their hands and stay home when sick".
 Kulldorff disagreed with criticism that the plan would lead to more deaths, calling it "nonsense".
 He said "fewer older people – not zero, but fewer old people – would be infected.
 But you'll have more young people infected, and that's going to reduce the mortality."
 Kulldorff has discussed the Declaration on The Richie Allen Show, a radio programme that has previously featured antisemites and Holocaust deniers, although Kulldorff said he had no knowledge of the show prior to being invited on.

-Since 2021, Bhattacharya, Kulldorff and Gupta have worked with the Brownstone Institute, a think tank that has opposed COVID-19 masking and vaccine mandates.
+Since 2021, Bhattacharya, Kulldorff and Gupta have worked with Brownstone Institute, a think tank that has opposed COVID-19 masking and vaccine mandates.
 The institute was started in 2021 by Jeffrey Tucker, the AIER editorial director who helped organize the Great Barrington Declaration.
 It has described itself as the declaration's "spiritual child".
 Bhattacharya and Kulldorff were named senior scholars there.
 Gupta has been an author.